8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 The ultimate way to prevent nausea and vomiting during colonoscopy prep. is to avoid Drinking too much colon prep. too fast.

-you should try a “test drink” of your colon prep liquid.
-If you can tolerate it then start increasing the second dose.
+It would be best to try a “test drink” of your colon prep liquid.
+If you can tolerate it, then start increasing the second dose.

-Most colon prep. doses are usually about 2- 4 liters. and you can drink it in 2 sessions (1-2 Litre/session).
+Most colon prep. doses are usually about 2- 4 liters.
+You can drink it in 2 sessions (1-2 liters/session).

-We recommend you to start as low as one or two Fl.
+We recommend you start as low as one or two Fl.
 Oz.
-(30-60 mL) as a test dose, if no nausea or vomiting, you can drink a bigger amount 15-20 minutes later.
+(30-60 mL) as a test dose, you can drink a larger amount 15-20 minutes later if there is no nausea or vomiting.

 (2) Go slow

-Don’ t consume the whole dose of your colon prep. solution as a single dose. rather split them into 2 doses:
+Don’t consume the whole dose of your colon prep. solution as a single dose.
+Rather split them into two doses:

 • The first dose: the night before colonoscopy.

-• the second dose: 4-5 hours Before colonoscopy.
+• The second dose is 4-5 hours before the colonoscopy.

-For each dose, you can expand the time of drinking.
-For example. instead of drinking your first dose over 15-30 minutes, try to drink smaller amounts over a longer period over 1-2 hours) [ref]
+For each dose, you can expand the time spent drinking.
+For example. instead of drinking your first dose over 15-30 minutes, try to consume smaller amounts over a more extended period over 1-2 hours) [ref]

 CLICK HERE TO KNOW HOW TO SPLIT DOSE YOUR COLON PREP.